Witnessing a crime

 - to recover from the emotional and psychological impacts of witnessing the crime.

 If you are a victim of a violent crime you are also an important witness.

 Reporting the crime to the police

-Don’t be afraid to go to the police; they will help you and the victim through what can be a very distressing event.
+Don’t be afraid to go to the police.
+They will help you through what can be a very distressing event.

-If think that the police are not needed urgently or you are unable to talk to the police straight away, phone Policelink—the police contact centre—on 131 444 once you are able to.
+If you think the police are not needed urgently or you are unable to talk to the police straight away, phone Policelink on 13 14 44 when you feel you are ready.
 Policelink is available 24 hours a day, 7 days a week.
 You can also go to your local police station or Police Beat to report what you have seen.